open-pioneer/trails-starter/docs/tutorials/HowToProvideAnAPI.md

 # How to provide an API

 An app is a package that provides a web component.
 The web component is usually embedded into a host site.
-In some use cases it is useful to be able to implement a communication between the app and the surrounding site.
+In some use cases it can be beneficial to implement communication between the app and the surrounding site.

 When implementing such a communication, two communication directions should be taken into account: communication from the host side to the web component and the other way around.

 The framework provides techniques for both directions.
-The outer site can call api methods implemented in the app to trigger action in the web component and on the other hand the web component can emit events to be received by the outer site.
+The outer site can call API methods implemented in the app to trigger actions in the web component and on the other hand the web component can emit events to be received by the outer site.
-In the following we will see how to use both techniques.
+In the following tutorial we will see how to use both techniques.

 ## Web component API

 To allow the outer side to trigger actions in the web component, we can provide API functions in the app.
 These functions can then be called from the surrounding site to control the app.

-Following, we will extend the empty app (at `src/apps/empty`) so that it provides an API Method which simply logs a log statement into the browsers console.
+Following, we will extend the empty app (at `src/apps/empty`) so that it provides an API method which simply logs a message into the browsers console.

 ### Create an API Extension that provides an API method

 First, we need to implement a service that will provide the API methods.
 For simplicity, we will create the extension service directly in the app package.

-Add a new File "LogApiExtension.ts" in the emtpy app directory (`src/apps/empty`).
+Add a new file `LogApiExtension.ts` in the empty app directory (`src/apps/empty`).
-In the file create a new class (e.g. "LogApiExtension") that implements the `ApiExtension`interface from "@open-pioneer/integration".
+In the file create a new class (e.g. `LogApiExtension`) that implements the `ApiExtension` interface from `"@open-pioneer/integration"`.

 Your class should look like this: